Hammarn/1MB335/Lab5.md

 #### Step 2e: Align the sequence for the large mitochondrial ribosomal RNA (l-rRNA)

-Nowadays there is an abundance of genomic data available, for organelles and for entire genomes, for a large number of species.
-This is why in this session and in the bioinformatic project, you are aligning the entire mitochondria.
-However for a long time, it was more common to work with alignments of single genes (and in some cases, for example when exploring the diversity in a given environment, it is still a common approach).
+Nowadays there is an abundance of genomic data available, for organelles and entire genomes, for a large number of species.
+This is why in this session and the bioinformatics project, you are aligning the entire mitochondria.
+However, for a long time, it was more common to work with alignments of single genes (and in some cases, for instance when exploring the diversity in a given environment, it is still a common approach).
 Aligning single genes might also be a good approach when working with diverse species.
 And of course, it is much faster!

-The  large mitochondrial ribosomal RNA (l-rRNA) which is part of the large subunit of the ribosome (in the mitochondria) is - and has been - used a lot in phylogenetic inferences, as it is a slowly evolving.
-Depending on the species you are working with, this RNA might have different names, for example 16S, rnl, l-RNA, 21S etc.
+The large mitochondrial ribosomal RNA (l-rRNA) which is part of the large subunit of the ribosome (in the mitochondria) is - and has been - used a lot in phylogenetic inferences, as it is one of the most conserved genes.
+Depending on the species you are working with, this RNA might have different names, for example, 16S, rnl, l-RNA, 21S, etc.

 For this step, we will focus on the multicellular eukaryotic organisms ('Metazoans') in our dataset.
-In folder `/proj/g2019029/private/DATA/session5/Ribosomal_large_subunit` you will find seven fasta files, corresponding to the sequence of interest for seven of the species from the previous step.
+In the folder `/proj/g2021007/private/DATA/session5/Ribosomal_large_subunit` you will find seven fasta files, corresponding to the sequence of interest for seven of the species from the previous step.
 Start by finding the corresponding sequence for three extra species: Seq8, Seq9, and Seq14 (go to NCBI, find the annotated mitochondria, and look for rRNA; be careful, there are two rRNA per mitochondrial genome!
 Choose the larger one).
 We will not use the other genomes for this and the following step.

-Then, prepare the alignment input in the same way like in Step 2c: create a fasta file with the 10 sequences and change the headers to short ones (remember to modify the part of the short header about the type of sequence).
+Then, prepare the alignment input in the same way as in Step 2c: create a fasta file with the 10 sequences and change the headers to short ones (remember to modify the part of the short header about the type of sequence).
 Now, proceed to the alignment with `mafft`.
-You can take the same command like the one you created when submitting the alignment for the entire genome - remember to modify the input and output file name.
+You can take the same command as the one you created when submitting the alignment for the entire genome - remember to modify the input and output file name.
 Submit it as a job like this - replace YOURCOMMAND, and youremailforUppmax:

 ```
 (echo '#!/bin/bash -l'